 What are shipping containers?

+Although there are many different types of container they are all manufactured to the ‘International Standards Organisation’ (ISO) dimensions specification.
+Therefore, a 40ft container made in Europe is the same as a 40ft container made in China.
 There are many different types of container to transport the variety of cargos all over the world.
 Almost everything you use in daily life has been transported in an ISO container – coffee, electrical items, clothing, frozen food, timber, steel, and fruit.

-What are they made of?
+What are shipping containers made of?

+Although some shipping containers are made of aluminium and steel, the majority are now made entirely of a rust-prohibitive steel called “Corten’’.
+A basic steel frame, fitted with weight-bearing castings fitted into the eight container corners, is filled in with corrugated steel panels which are between 1.5mm to 3.00mm thick.
 At one end is a pair of almost full width and height doors.
 These are normally fitted with four locking bars which interlock with the frame top and bottom.
 Most containers have a 27mm thick wooden ply floor which is supported on load bearing cross-bearers approximately 30cms apart, making the container capable of withstanding loads of 20 to 35 tons – depending on size.

-How heavy are they?
+How heavy are shipping containers?

-Are they water tight?
+Are shipping containers water tight?

-Are they secure?
+Are shipping containers secure?

 How old is a used container?